 She can be heard each weekday on Sydney’s Hope 103.2 radio, where she is the host of Hope Mornings.

+Katrina’s books tackle real-life issues she has faced first-hand.
 Katrina’s first book, Marty’s Nut-Free Party, was shortlisted for the Speech Pathology Book of the Year Award.
 Her second book, Emily Eases Her Wheezes, was listed as a Notable Book by CBCA in 2015.
 Her third children’s book, Same, is a true story about her brother, Charlie, who has cerebral palsy.
 It was shortlisted for the Caleb Prize, 2016.

 Katrina draws on her own experiences and challenges to deliver workshops that motivate and inspire.
 Katrina can speak to women’s groups about her parenting experiences of recurrent miscarriage, health challenges and children’s allergies.
 She can run workshops teaching students how to harness their own stories, or she can guide parents, educators and carers on how to create passionate readers.
 Katrina’s workshops are educational and engaging.